Capital punishment in Arkansas: Legal process

 When the prosecution seeks the death penalty, the sentence is decided by the jury and must be unanimous.

 In case of a hung jury during the penalty phase of the trial, a life sentence is issued, even if a single juror opposed death (there is no retrial).

 The Governor of Arkansas has the power of clemency with respect to death sentences.
 The governor receives for that purpose a non-binding report from the Arkansas Board of Pardons and Paroles.

 The methods of execution are lethal injection and nitrogen hypoxia.
-Anyone sentenced to death before July 4, 1983 can choose between lethal injection, nitrogen hypoxia, and electrocution, however, currently there aren't any death row inmates that were sentenced before the aforementioned date.
+Those sentenced to death before July 4, 1983 were also able to choose from electrocution, though there are no longer any inmates on death row who were sentenced before that date.
 If lethal injection and nitrogen hypoxia are ever ruled unconstitutional, electrocution shall be used to replace them.

 Executions in Arkansas are currently performed at the Cummins Unit.

 Capital crimes

 The following are capital crimes in Arkansas: